aquachris/btplanets/README.md

 btplanets is a non-profit open source fan project for the BattleTech universe.
 It uses data from the public fan Wiki at www.sarna.net, as well as several art assets from the community forums of the upcoming computer game [BATTLETECH](https://community.battletechgame.com/forums) by [Harebrained Schemes](http://harebrained-schemes.com/), most notably the BATTLETECH game logo and the house and faction sigils.
+The author understands these assets to be promotional and free to use in an appropriate context.

 The author intends no copyright or trademark infringement.